racheltomasetti/builder-ki/docs/cycle-ki/updated-spec.md

 - Upload photos/videos from device library (backfilling historical data)
 - EXIF date extraction

-**Reflection Trigger** (appears after 6pm):
+**Reflection Trigger** (button at bottom of Track view):

-- "Ready to reflect on the day?" prompt
+- "Ready to reflect on your day?" button
-- Button navigates back to Plan tab � shows Daily Reflection button
+- When clicked � switches to Plan view and reveals Daily Reflection button
+- User can then record their reflection

+**3. Community Tab**

+**Coming Soon Placeholder:**

+- Brief message: "Community features coming soon"
+- Built with community input in future phases
+- Placeholder for connection, sharing insights, and learning together

 ### Web Evolution: Three Journals